supabase/wrappers/docs/catalog/cognito.md

 - Only the columns listed above are accepted in the foreign table
 - The `attributes` column contains additional user attributes in JSON format

-## Foreign Table Options

-- `object`: type of object we are querying.
-For now, only `users` is supported

 ## Query Pushdown Support